Bitcoin is up ~110% YTD and is within an earshot of its all-time high near $20k.

 The bottom line

 I don’t know what Bitcoin's price will be in a year or ten, but I get the argument for a small allocation.
-I mean, how many investable assets are provably scarce?
+How many investable assets are provably scarce?

 And institutions are still underweight Bitcoin as an asset class.
 JPMorgan noted that Bitcoin’s market cap would have to 10x from current prices to match the total private sector investment in gold via ETFs or bars and coins.